 What is certain?
-Pieces of land were acquired and fixed up by the village within the triangle, and an eminent domain case is still in litigation, despite a judge’s ruling in favor of the village in 2010.
+Pieces of land were acquired and , and an eminent domain case is still in litigation, despite a judge’s .
 Though there are signs an end could be near.

 In part three of our discussion about the Main Street Triangle project, Mayor Dan McLaughlin, Village Manager Paul Grimes and Assistant Village Manager Ellen Baer talk about the current vision for the development, and how traffic factors in.

 Patch: How has the plan changed over time?

 Village Manager Paul Grimes: This is an old plan approved by the board from Related Midwest.
 We mutually parted ways with them about three or four years ago.

 Assistant Village Manager Ellen Baer: The market changed considerably since this was designed.